 In 2017, the state of Mato Grosso accounted for 20% of all deforestation in the Amazon.
 At 89%, the large majority of this was deforested illegally.
 Such severe environmental losses sharply affect local communities where agrarian and social conflicts have become a common reality.

 A largely recognised strategy to prevent deforestation involves establishing protected areas, including indigenous lands.
-However, if populations located inside these areas are not able to find economic alternatives to sustain adequate livelihoods, there are few incentives to protect the standing forest.
+However, if populations located inside these areas are not able to o sustain adequate livelihoods, there are few incentives to protect the standing forest.

-Although this region is recognised as a Brazilian deforestation hotspot – driven mainly by illegal logging, cattle and soy expansion – it holds the last preserved forest boundary in the state, along with many indigenous communities, who face daily challenges in preventing the spread of new deforestation activities.
+Although this region is a deforestation hotspot – driven mainly by illegal logging, cattle and soy expansion – it also holds the last preserved forest boundary in the state, along with many indigenous communities, who face daily challenges in preventing the spread of new deforestation activities.

-COOPAVAM is the first forest partnership in Partnerships for Forest’s (P4F) Latin America portfolio and P4F is supporting the cooperative to take an integrated approach: to improve the sales and marketing strategies whilst also strengthening forest protection through indigenous territorial management plans.
+COOPAVAM is the first forest partnership in Partnerships for Forest’s (P4F) Latin America portfolio.
+P4F is supporting the cooperative to improve the sales and marketing strategies whilst also strengthening forest protection through indigenous territorial management plans.

 Currently, the cooperative has offtake agreements in place to sell Brazil nuts oil to Natura, one of the largest cosmetics companies in the world and owner of brands such as The Body Shop.
 COOPAVAM also supplies local and regional markets with a portfolio of organic Brazil nut products.
 One of these, in natura, is a powerful ‘superfood’, rich in selenium (the ‘longevity nutrient’).
-Inside COOPAVAM’s industrial plant, Brazil nuts are also processed into other products – like pure oil – which can be used for culinary purposes.
+Inside COOPAVAM’s industrial plant, Brazil nuts are also processed into other products – like pure oil for use in cooking.

 The potential for expansion is high, with steady consumption growth in both domestic and international markets.
 P4F support is contributing to developing and operating a sales and marketing strategy, that includes capacity building, to reach and maintain contracts with national and international actors.

-With this support, COOPAVAM can take on new clients and markets to spread the benefits – and the delights – of the Brazilian nuts.
+With this support, COOPAVAM can take on new clients and markets to spread the benefits of the Brazilian nuts.

 “With the support of Partnerships for Forests, we aim to increase the production and reach new markets, which will ultimately support a larger area of forest and a higher number of families that we otherwise wouldn’t be able to do alone”